Supreme Court Justice Ruth Bader Ginsburg Won’t Give Up Working Out with Trainer Despite Coronavirus Fears

 Supreme Court Justice Ruth Bader Ginsburg’s personal trainer Bryant Johnson says the judge is not giving up her twice-weekly workout sessions with him despite checking all the boxes when it comes to who is most at risk for COVID-19 complications.

-The 87-year-old justice is a four-time cancer survivor, including undergoing radiation treatment last year for pancreatic cancer, which makes her particularly vulnerable should she contract the virus, but she is still meeting Johnson twice a week at the Supreme Court’s private gym to do her planks, push ups and weight training.
+The 87-year-old justice is a four-time cancer survivor, including undergoing radiation treatment last year for pancreatic cancer, which makes her particularly vulnerable should she contract the virus.
+However, she is still meeting Johnson twice a week at the Supreme Court’s private gym to do her planks, push-ups, and weight training.
 Despite the Supreme Court itself being closed and gyms being shut down around the U.S., Johnson said his star client insists on keeping her schedule.
 “Everybody’s been shut down,” Johnson told Law 360.
 “The only reason why I didn’t shut the justice down is because, hey, she ain’t having it.”

 Johnson says he is taking extra precautions to sterilize the gym equipment and the two practice social distancing during sessions.
 He said he has given up all other appointments to try to limit his chances of contracting and passing the coronavirus on to the justice.